yarikbratashchuk/market-prediction-app/README.md

 # ooga booga portal ☀️

-This is the branch for the Polaris x Rollkit EVM "ooga booga portal" previously seen on Bubs testnet as the [gm portal](https://gmportal.xyz).

 Contracts can be found in the [`contracts`](./contracts) directory, and the frontend in [`frontend`](./frontend).

 ## What is GM?